brislazaro/VW-prueba/docs/adapter-pattern.md

         data: [],
       });
 ```
+3. **Standardized Code Structure**:
-- **Standarized way of writting code for pages**: All the pages will use the same pattern, so the code is easier to understand and navigate.
+   - Consistent use of the pattern across all pages enhances code readability and maintainability.
+4. **Separation of concerns**:
-- **Separation of concerns**: The components are responsible to handle all things UI related, while the hook fetches the data and adapts it to the component.
+   - Components focus solely on UI responsibilities, while the hook handles data fetching and adaptation.